themilkenknights/MilkenKnights-DeepSpace/README.md

 ## Intellij
 - `./gradlew idea` will generate IDE files for IntelliJ IDEA (java).

-- Import your project with `File - Open Project` in IntelliJ IDEA.
+- Double click `MilkenKnights-DeepSpace.ipr` or `File - Open Project` in IntelliJ IDEA.

+- Click import gradle configuration and check auto-import.
+Make sure that the Java JDK is version 11 or higher